Policy Transfer via Kinematic Domain Randomization and Adaptation: Introduction

 We show experiments in simulations using a Laikago quadruped robot model and five different target environments.
 Our results suggest that randomizing kinematic parameters leads to a more generalizable policy across multiple types of sim-to-real gaps.
 Additionally, we show that MPBO can further improve domain generalization for all the environments we evaluated, at only a moderate amount of rollouts in the target environment.
+The code is available at \url{https://github.com/iexarchos/PolicyTransferKinDRA.git}